 Things were going far worse in the Rockaways and Breezy, where flooding started around 6 p.m., a few hours before the expected high tide around 8:30 p.m.

-Just before 7:30 p.m., the first reports of fire in Breezy came.
+Just before 7:30 p.m., the first reports of a fire in Breezy came in.
 Fire engines from the Breezy Point Volunteer Fire Department were stranded.
 Their Zodiac fireboats floated off the trailers and were pushed out to the flooded Rockaway Beach Boulevard.
 It would be five to six hours before FDNY fire trucks could get their rigs through the water to try to quench the flames.
 The fire, unchecked and whipped by winds gusting up to 80 MPH, was leaping quickly from home to home among the wooden frame houses packed tightly together in the gated Breezy community.

 Kilgallen reached his friend Ryan McDade by cell phone shortly after nine.
 “I knew the wind was coming from the northwest so it was heading toward him.”
 He offered a place to stay if the fire got close.

 In the McDade household, Ryan’s dad, Steve, a 51-year-old retired FDNY firefighter and a first responder on 9/11, could not believe the intensity of the fire which was now eating Breezy Point and Belle Harbor alive.
 “I was a fireman for 17 years and I was scared,” he admits.
 “I never saw that much fire.
 It was like a blow torch.”